Report: Ex-Scottish leader's husband arrested in party probe | Politics

 "Clearly it would not be appropriate to comment on any live police investigation but the SNP have been cooperating fully with this investigation and will continue to do so,'' the party said in a statement released after the arrest.

 Murrell, 58, resigned March 18 as the party's chief executive amid a controversy about the party's declining membership and the contest to replace Sturgeon.
-He held the position for 20 years.
+He held the position for more than 20 years.

-Sturgeon, 52, abruptly announced her resignation in February after eight years as party leader and first minister of Scotland's semi-autonomous government.
-Sturgeon said at that time that serving well was knowing when to make way for someone else.

 The Scottish government wants to hold a referendum next October with the question "Should Scotland be an independent country?"
 The UK government in London refuses to approve a vote, saying the question was settled in a 2014 referendum that saw Scottish voters reject independence by a margin of 55 per cent to 45 per cent.